-From the build system’s perspective, the most noticeable change is that now it supports building binaries for two target CPU architectures (64-bit and 32-bit) in the same build.
-That’s also known as Multilib build.
+The build system supports building binaries for two target CPU architectures (64 bit and 32 bit) in the same build.
+This is known as a multilib build.

 For native static libraries and shared libraries, the build system sets up

 rules to build binaries for both architectures.
 The product configuration

 PRODUCT_PACKAGES), together with the dependency graph, determines which

 binaries are built and installed to the system image.

 For executables and apps, the build system builds only the 64-bit version by

 default, but you can override this setting with a global